 It was available both in 5.56×45 using STANAG 4179 magazines and 7.62×39 using Kalashnikov magazines (though this variant was only ever sold as a civilian semi-auto model), it uses forged aluminum receivers, as it was made by a company that previously manufactured the M16 and CAR-15 under license, and it uses a long-stroke gas piston which the Kalashnikov directly influenced.

 Daewoo K2 is the only true crossover between the two, influenced directly by both rifles.

 Difference: Daewoo K1 vs Daewoo K2

-While the Daewoo K1A SMG is commonly regarded as an SMG version of the K2, the K1 is a separate weapon altogether.
-The primary differences between the two weapons include development time and intent (the Daewoo K1 took less time to develop and entered service sooner than the Daewoo K2, and was developed originally as a submachine gun because it was intended to replace the M3 Grease Gun; the K2 was developed from the start as a service rifle); rifling (K1: 1-in-12 twist; K2: 1-in-7.3 twist); and gas system (the K1 uses a direct impingement gas system, while the K2 uses a long-stroke gas piston system).
+While the Daewoo K1A SMG is commonly regarded as an SMG version of the K2, the K1 is a different weapon altogether.
+The primary differences between the two weapons include development time and intent (the Daewoo K1 took less time to develop and entered service sooner than the Daewoo K2, and was developed initially as a submachine gun because it was intended to replace the M3 Grease Gun; the K2 was designed from the start as a service rifle); rifling (K1: 1-in-12 twist; K2: 1-in-7.3 twist); and gas system (the K1 uses a direct impingement gas system, while the K2 uses a long-stroke gas piston system).